Coronavirus information (posted 8 Mar, updated 11 Nov 20, updated 2 Feb 2021, updated 4 Jan 2022)

 The Queensland U3A network has advised us to keep our members up-to-date on this threat, particularly as our age group is the most likely to suffer severely from this virus.
 So we need to arm ourselves with the latest facts from official sources, not from social media.
 Then we will know how best to avoid catching the disease.
 We should also act responsibly and spread calm and common sense amongst the community, thus avoiding a repeat of the ridiculous panic buying of toilet paper and the like!

-4. Wear a mask if in a crowded space such as public transport.
+- Wear a mask if in a crowded space such as public transport and as otherwise directed.

 U3A is a self-help community, and individuals do need to be self-reliant, take personal responsibility and keep informed.
 Members need to be conscious of the potential spread of the infection in the community, and take precautions in all interactions with others, including when on public transport.